yj-yu/lsmdc/README.md

 ### Training

-modify `configuartion.py` to suit your environment.
+Modify `configuartion.py` to suit your environment.

   - train_tag can be 'MC', 'FIB'